ByAUJay

 - Cross‑chain transfers

-- Prefer “burn‑and‑mint” native USDC via Circle’s CCTP over wrapped tokens; CCTP v2 introduced “Fast Transfer” and hooks, cutting many flows from minutes to seconds across supported chains.
-For non‑USDC, enterprise‑grade options include Chainlink CCIP with per‑chain finality tags. (circle.com)
+- Go for “burn‑and‑mint” native USDC through Circle’s CCTP instead of using wrapped tokens.
+With the launch of CCTP v2, they’ve introduced “Fast Transfer” and hooks, which can really speed things up--cutting transfer times from minutes down to seconds across supported chains.
+If you’re dealing with non‑USDC, check out enterprise-level options like Chainlink CCIP, which comes with per‑chain finality tags. (circle.com)

-Practical confirmation policy we deploy at 7Block Labs:
+Here's the practical confirmation policy we use at 7Block Labs:

-- Mid‑value checkout: wait for L2 settlement receipt plus a small block depth; on Ethereum L1, wait for finality (≈ 2 epochs).
+- Mid-value checkouts: For these, we hold off until we have the L2 settlement receipt and a small block depth.
+If we're on Ethereum L1, we wait for finality, which is roughly 2 epochs.

-- Treasury moves and merchant settlements: always wait for L1 finality on the destination chain.
+- Treasury transfers and merchant settlements: With these, we always hang tight until we see L1 finality on the destination chain.

 2025 regulatory must‑knows (U.S., EU)